-Things to do in Bosham
+Things to Do in Bosham

 Bosham, a branch of Chichester Harbour, is a quayside village in West Sussex.
 Besides its tales that are as old as time itself, Bosham’s tranquil waters, ethereal churches, labyrinthine streets, and lush landscapes have lured in throngs of eager tourists over the years.
 Most of its inhabitants are not “economically active,” as the unspoiled village is a haven for retiring folks or those escaping the clutches of city life.